 Unless you know for sure that neither you nor your sexual partner has any disease, and that both of you are careful to avoid infection, you should practice safer sex.
 Examples of safer sex include:

 - Touching each other’s genitals with the hands

 - Oral sex with a man if he wears a condom from start to finish.
 A woman should never taste or swallow a man’s semen if she suspects he might have a sexually transmitted disease (STD).

 - Oral sex with a woman if a “dental dam” is used.
 A dental dam is a rubber sheet that is used to cover the woman’s vulva during oral sex.
 Or a sheet of plastic kitchen wrap that keeps the woman’s sexual fluids contained can be used instead.

 - Vaginal sex or anal sex wearing a condom.
 Condoms only work if they are used correctly, every time, from start to finish.
 Lots of water-based lubricant can help reduce the risk of the condom breaking.
 Never use lotion, oils, or petroleum jelly, which weaken latex condoms.

 Can sex during treatment be harmful to a patient or partner?

-A few chemotherapy drugs can be present in small amounts in semen or vaginal fluids.
+A few chemotherapy drugs can be present in small amounts in vaginal fluids.
 You may want to use condoms while you are getting chemotherapy and for about 2 weeks afterward.
 Some types of radiation treatment require special precautions for a certain amount of time, too.
 Talk to your doctor or nurse if you have questions or concerns.